The Long Good Friday: Production

-The film was directed by John Mackenzie and produced for £930,000 by Barry Hanson from a script by Barrie Keeffe, with a soundtrack by Francis Monkman; it screened at the Cannes, Edinburgh and London Film Festivals in 1980.
+Development

+Barrie Keeffe later said he wrote the film "on a whim" after looking at the movie section on a long weekend and not seeing any films he wanted to watch; he thought about what movie he would watch, and came up with an English gangster picture.
+Keeffe went out to dinner with Barry Hanson, who had produced a play of Keeffe's for television, and Hanson was enthusiastic about the idea of a British gangster movie.

+A drive around the London Docklands inspired Keeffe to use that as a setting for his gangster hero, Harold Shand.
+The plot about American financiers was based on attempts by the Kray brothers to get the Mafia to invest in Britain.
+A visit to an Irish pub led to Keeffe coming up with the idea of the IRA clashing with a gangster.

-Under the title The Paddy Factor, Keeffe wrote the original story for Hanson when the latter worked for Euston Films, a subsidiary of Thames Television.
+The original title was The Paddy Factor.
+Hanson worked for Euston Films, a subsidiary of Thames Television.
 Euston did not make the film, but Hanson bought the rights for his own company, Calendar Films.

 Hanson designed the film for the cinema and all contracts were negotiated under a film, not a TV, agreement, but the production was eventually financed by Black Lion, a subsidiary of Lew Grade's ITC Entertainment for transmission via Grade's ATV on the ITV network.
 The film was commissioned by Charles Denton, at the time both programme controller of ATV and managing director of Black Lion.
-After Grade saw the finished film, he allegedly objected to what he saw as its glorification of the IRA.

-The film was scheduled to be televised with heavy cuts on 24 March 1981.
-Because of the planned cuts, in late 1980, Hanson attempted to buy the film back from ITC to prevent ITV from screening the film.
-The cuts, he said, were "execrable" and yielded "about 75 minutes of film that was literal nonsense".

-Before the planned ITV transmission, George Harrison's company, HandMade Films, bought the rights to the film from ITC for around £200,000 less than the production costs.
-It gave the film a cinema release.

 Casting

-The role of Harold Shand was written with Hoskins in mind.
-In 1981, it was reported that Hoskins was suing both Black Lion and Calendar Films to prevent their planned release of a US TV version in which his voice would be dubbed by English Midlands actor David Daker.
-Ultimately, Hoskins' voice was not dubbed.
+Although he wasn't a big star at that time, the role of Harold Shand was written with Bob Hoskins in mind.
+The role was Hoskins' breakout role and made him a star.

+The film established Helen Mirren as a British film star.

 The Long Good Friday was the film debut of Pierce Brosnan, then 25.
 It was also the final role of George Coulouris.